 Without fail, too, I receive a gift from the Universe, something that says to me ‘We know you’re a bit embarrassed about the hissy fit you had in the shower cubicle last night.
 You’re worried we might throw in the towel and walk out on you.
 Please know we love you unconditionally.
 We understand.’
 It’s the lovely long ladder, the one on the 3rd or 4th block from START, that has me shooting up the board and feeling hopeful again.

-As many Snakes as there are on my board, there are more Ladders: loyal, loving family and friends, a lawn to sit on, sunshine on my shoulders to make me happy (as per John Denver), a washing machine, a fridge, a car, running water in my home (there are many folks who have none of these things).
+As many Snakes as there are on my board, there are more Ladders: loyal, loving family and friends, a lawn to sit on, sunshine to make me happy (as per John Denver), a washing machine, a fridge, a car, running water in my home (there are many folks who have none of these things).
 The list goes on.

 The long snake is glad to be rid of me because it’s got acid reflux.
 When I’m no longer cross for being back at START again, I get back in the game with a serene and clear visage, surprisingly enthusiastic about throwing the dice because this time…this time…